-People are social beings.
+- Why choose cohousing?People are social beings.
 Wherever you are on the extroversion or introversion scale, sooner or later you and your household are going to want to interact with others.
 Today people live transient lifestyles, they move often and rarely really know their neighbours.
 Cohousing communities really focus on building and enabling relationships between neighbours.

-The concept emerged in Denmark about 50 years ago.
+- How did cohousing get started?The concept emerged in Denmark about 50 years ago.
 It was introduced to North America by two architects in 1988 with the book Cohousing: a contemporary approach to housing ourselves.
 Since that time 127 cohousing communities have been completed in North America (9 of which are in Canada, with many more forming).
 The Senior Cohousing Handbook as inspired projects with a focus on the needs of an aging population, including Wolf Willow Cohousing.

-To develop a cohousing community for people aged 55 years and older that encourages a sense of community while maintaining the option for privacy, and is within walking/biking distance of most of our needs.
+- What is the purpose of the Wolf Willow Cohousing group?To develop a cohousing community for people aged 55 years and older that encourages a sense of community while maintaining the option for privacy, and is within walking/biking distance of most of our needs.

-With the guidance of experienced professionals, the members work together to design a community that meets our needs and stated priorities.
+- What will the community be like?With the guidance of experienced professionals, the members work together to design a community that meets our needs and stated priorities.
 The design can take a variety of forms, depending on site conditions, local zoning, and the desires of the group.
 The optimum size for seniors cohousing is between 15 and 25 households.
 Anything smaller puts too much pressure on the individual to participate in community activities.
 Anything larger does not support a close knit community.
 The size of the Wolf Willow Cohousing community will be 21 condominium homes with an incredible 4500 sq. ft. of common space and secured parking.

 Cohousing groups are environmental leaders and all of the communities completed to date have included leading edge environmental features.
 Some examples include grey water recycling, solar energy harvesting, highly efficient heating systems, compact design, sustainably harvested wood products, recycled materials, water conservation, and preservation of natural habitat.

-All residences are completely self-contained and have full kitchens, but also share extensive common facilities that are designed for daily use.
+- What is a Common House?All residences are completely self-contained and have full kitchens, but also share extensive common facilities that are designed for daily use.
 The Common House typically includes a kitchen and dining room, lounge, guestrooms, workshop, shared office space, and laundry area.
 The members will decide what’s to be included.
 It is the heart of the community where residents can have meetings, celebrations, musical events, movies, yoga practice, share in food preparation or preservation and many other activities.

-The common facilities, and particularly the shared meals, are an important aspect of community life both for social and practical reasons however shared activities are always optional.
+- Do members share meals together?The common facilities, and particularly the shared meals, are an important aspect of community life both for social and practical reasons however shared activities are always optional.
 People always have the choice of eating in their own homes.
 In existing communities, shared meals can be available from a few nights a month, to as many as 7 nights per week.
 Each home has its own kitchen, so participating in the common meals is optional, but typically about 60% of the residents participate on a regular basis.

-They tend to be people who have thought about this idea of creating community long before they heard the term cohousing.
+- What kinds of people live in cohousing?They tend to be people who have thought about this idea of creating community long before they heard the term cohousing.
 People who live in cohousing come from a variety of backgrounds, income levels, family types and beliefs.
 What they do have in common is a desire to have a say in how their neighbourhood will be and a belief that having more connection with their neighbours will enhance

 their quality of life.

-Yes!
+- Would I have privacy?Yes!
 Members value privacy as well as social contact, and it is important to have our own homes and private space.
 There is a common belief that the cohousing arrangement allows for less privacy than conventional housing, however this does not in fact prove to be the case.
 A unique aspect of cohousing is that the future residents participate in a conscious process of creating a community that will reflect their values.
 Most people in our culture value privacy, so the design always reflects the desire to provide a balance of privacy and community.
 The following statement was taken from a CMHC study in 1997 called, “Planning Cohousing”: